-Discover effective techniques for removing a seized bolt, including using a wrench, hammer, penetrating oil, and heating methods.
+Discover effective techniques for removing a seized bolt, including using a wrench, hammer, penetrating oil, and methods.
 Additional tips like using a bolt extractor are also discussed.

 Tools Needed